devanshu0987/substrate_blockchain/README.md

   - You will get certificate error.
 Select proceed and then you will get nginx error
   - At this point, your IP is whitelisted by the server and it will allow you to access the project
   - Otherwise, you will get error that cant connect to websocket in console.
 - Blockchain is hosted at "wss://23.100.29.42".
-Open this is Polkadot portal.
+Open this in Polkadot portal.
 Go here are open this in [Polkadot apps portal](https://polkadot.js.org/apps/#/explorer)

 # Frontend